ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 ## Arrays

-Let's look at some C style array declerations.
+Let's look at some C style array declarations.

 ```c
 int numbers[5]; // declares an array of 5 integers, no init